Crijo-Mcal/Movie-Explorer/README.md

-🎬 Movie Explorer Totno
+🎬 Movie Explorer

-Movie Explorer Totno is my first web application that allows users to explore movies from around the world.
+Movie Explorer is my first web application that allows users to explore movies from around the world.
 Users can search for movies by title and view details such as synopsis, rating, release date, and poster.

 ✨ Key Features